310mc/https-310mc.github.io-tl/source/_posts/stella_maris/hidden_island.md

 {% endbubble %}

 {% bubble Tetora awkward0 %}
 Uumyu, we’re going to Okinawa…?
-It was fine during the SS qualifying round and all, but it’s tricky for me to show my face now, when I’ve had connections to Crimson Production before.[^5]
+It was fine durin’ the SS qualifying round and all, but it’s tricky for me to show my face now, when I’ve had connections to Crimson Production before.[^5]
 {% endbubble %}

 {% bubble Chiaki fist %}